 The MV Hondius operated as part of Oceanwide Expeditions’ 2025–2026 Antarctic season, departing from Ushuaia, Argentina.
 The vessel carried 147 passengers and crew from 23 nationalities.
-The Andes strain has been confirmed as the causative agent, the only hantavirus known to allow limited human-to-human transmission.
+The Andes strain was confirmed as the causative agent, the only hantavirus known to allow limited human-to-human transmission.
 This is the first hantavirus outbreak ever documented on a cruise ship.

 Historical evidence from the largest documented person-to-person Andes virus outbreak (Epuyén, Argentina, 2018-19; 34 cases, 11 deaths) showed that the median reproductive number (the average number of people each infected person goes on to infect) fell from 2.12 to below 1 once case isolation and contact quarantine were enforced, supporting the assessment that a large-scale epidemic is unlikely.
+The WHO confirmed that there was no evidence that the virus had changed to become more transmissible or severe, and that a public health emergency of international concern would not be declared.

 Case Summary